wolverdude/GenSON/README.rst

 ``add_schema(schema)``
 ++++++++++++++++++++++

 Merges in an existing schema.
+Take care here because there is no schema validation.
+If you pass in a bad schema, you'll get back a bad schema.

 arguments: